 Managers should also evaluate their employees regularly (ideally every six months).
 Is the person fitting in socially?
 Are they meeting performance standards and goals?
 If not, they should work with that employee to help them improve.
 Being proactive could save the employee from being mobbed later on.

-Be sure to include mobbing in your anti-harassment policy.
-Define it and use clear examples so employees know the types of behavior that won't be tolerated in your organization.
+Be sure to include mobbing behavior in your anti-harassment policy.
+Define it and use clear examples so employees understand the types of behavior that won't be tolerated in your organization.

 Finally, use strong case management software to handle internal complaints.
 Choose a system with trend analysis to show you which employees or office locations are hot spots for harassment so you can focus your preventive efforts there.